 Building a Product Recommendation System: Challenges You May Face

-The first challenge you may face is processing huge data sets to get real time predictions.
-Machine learning and artificial intelligence (AI) are a great help, but you will still have to set up the parameters.
+The first challenge you may face is processing huge data sets to get real-time predictions.
+AI Consulting is a great help, but you will still have to set up the parameters.
 The larger the data set is, the harder it will be to reach the maximum accuracy.
 Use large-scale assessment methods to overcome the task.

 The second issue is that your system will have no information about new users.
 Thus, it won’t be able to recommend something to them on the basis of their profiles and preferences.
 To solve this problem, you can recommend popular products or use contextual information (for instance, the user’s location).
 New products also have no reviews or clicks for some time, until users discover them.
 You can recommend such products using their metadata and the content-based filtering technique.